Kochen-Specker Contextuality: Applications of quantum contextuality

 \subsubsection{Svozil's quantum key distribution protocol}

 The possibilities of contextuality for quantum key distribution (QKD) were first devised by \citet{BechmannPasquinucci:2000PRL}.
-Here, we review a QKD scheme introduced by \citet{Svozil:2010}, which provides a nice example of how contextuality adds features beyond those provided by measurement incompatibility.
-Specifically, it shows how contextuality can be used to counteract a possible attack, described in \citet{Svozil:2006AJP}, that may be used to attach the standard BB84 QKD protocol \cite{Bennett:1984}.
+Here, we review a QKD scheme introduced by \citet{Svozil:2010}, which provides a good example of how contextuality adds features beyond those provided by measurement incompatibility.
+Specifically, it shows how contextuality can be used to counteract a possible attack [described by \citet{Svozil:2006AJP}] that may be used to attack the standard BB84 QKD protocol \cite{Bennett:1984}.

-Let us recall how the BB84 protocol works.
-There are two separated parties, Alice and Bob, who want to obtain a shared secret key (i.e., a sequence of bits known only to them).
+Recall how the BB84 protocol works.
+There are two separate parties Alice and Bob who want to obtain a shared secret key (i.e., a sequence of bits known only to them).
 For that, they send physical systems from Alice to Bob and share classical information over a public channel.
-The protocol goes as follows: (i) Alice randomly picks one from two basis of qubit states (the computational basis and the Hadamard basis) and sends Bob over a public and authenticated quantum channel a randomly chosen state of that basis. (ii) Bob picks a basis at random from the two and measures in this basis the system received from Alice. (iii) Over a public channel, Bob announces his bases and Alice announces those events in which the state sent belongs to the measured basis. (iv) Alice and Bob repeat steps (i) to (iii) many times and, from the bits where both Alice and Bob used the same basis, Alice randomly chooses half of them and discloses her choices over the public channel.
+The protocol goes as follows: (i) Alice randomly picks one from two basis of qubit states (the computational basis and the Hadamard basis) and sends Bob over a public and authenticated quantum channel a randomly chosen state of that basis. (ii) Bob picks a basis at random from the two and measures in this basis the system received from Alice. (iii) Over a public channel, Bob announces his bases and Alice announces those events in which the state sent belongs to the measured basis. (iv) Alice and Bob repeat steps (i)-(iii) many times and, from the bits where both Alice and Bob used the same basis, Alice randomly chooses half of them and discloses her choices over the public channel.
 Both Alice and Bob announce these bits publicly and run a check to see whether more than a certain number of them agree.
 If this check passes, then Alice and Bob use the remaining undisclosed bits to create a shared secret key via additional techniques like error correction and privacy amplification.